Your baby can only stay awake so long before overtiredness kicks in.

 It’s a vicious circle.

-You’re going to have to step in and continually help your baby to sleep in order to bring baby out of the sleep dept.
+You’re going to have to step in and continually help your baby to sleep in order to bring baby out of the sleep debt.

 Help baby get to sleep.
 When baby wakes, help baby get back to sleep.